David Archuleta

-David James Archuleta (born December 28, 1990) is an American pop singer.
-At ten years old, he won the children's division of the Utah Talent Competition, leading to other television singing appearances.
+David James Archuleta (born December 28, 1990) is an American singer and songwriter.
+At the age of ten, he won the children's division of the Utah Talent Competition, leading to other television singing appearances.
 When he was twelve years old, he became the Junior Vocal Champion on the second season of Star Search, known as "Star Search 2".
 In 2008, he finished second on the seventh season of American Idol.

-In August 2008, He released "Crush", the first single from his self-titled debut album.
-The album, released three months later, debuted at number two on the Billboard 200 chart; it has sold over 750,000 copies in the United States and over 900,000 worldwide.
+In August 2008, Archuleta released his first single, "Crush".
+His self-titled first album, released three months later, debuted at number two on the Billboard 200 chart; it has sold over 750,000 copies in the United States and over 900,000 worldwide.
 In October 2010, he released a third album, The Other Side of Down, featuring the lead single "Something 'Bout Love".
-In March 2012, he went on hiatus for two years to be a missionary for the Church of Jesus Christ of Latter-day Saints (LDS Church) in Chile, but stated that he would continue his music career afterwards.
-As of February 2012, he had sold 1,108,000 albums and 3,327,000 tracks in the United States.

-In March 2012, he released his fourth album, "Forevermore", exclusively in the Philippines.
+In March 2012, he released his fourth album, Forevermore, exclusively in the Philippines.
 This was his first Original Filipino Music (OPM) album, composed of several covers of Filipino songs.
 The album was certified gold in the Philippines (10,000 units) as of June 2012.

 His fifth album, Begin, was released in August 2012.
 A compilation album, No Matter How Far, was released in March 2013.
 His sixth studio album, Postcards in the Sky, was released in October 2017 and his second holiday album, Winter in the Air, was released in 2018.
 His eighth studio album, Therapy Sessions, was released in May 2020.

 Early life

-Archuleta was born on December 28, 1990, in Miami, to Guadalupe Mayorga, a salsa singer and dancer, and Jeff Archuleta, a jazz musician.
+Archuleta was born on December 28, 1990, in Miami, Florida, to Guadalupe Mayorga, a salsa singer and dancer, and Jeff Archuleta, a jazz musician.
 His mother is from Honduras and his father is of Spanish, Danish, Irish, and German descent.
 Archuleta has stated that his surname is of Basque origin.
 He speaks fluent Spanish and has four siblings.
 His family moved to the Salt Lake City suburb of Sandy, Utah, when he was six years old.
-He attended Murray High School before appearing on American Idol.

-He began singing at the age of six, inspired by a Les Misérables video.
+Archuleta began singing at the age of six, inspired by a Les Misérables video.
 "That musical is what started all of this", he said.
 He started performing publicly at the age of 10 when he participated in the Utah Talent Competition, singing "I Will Always Love You" by Dolly Parton; he won the Child Division.
+He attended Murray High School before appearing on American Idol.

+Archuleta was a member of the Boy Scouts of America and completed the final requirements to achieve the rank of Eagle Scout in 2008, three days shy of his 18th birthday, while competing in American Idol; he did not formally receive the rank until two years later.

-When Archuleta, a member of the LDS Church, was 21, he volunteered for two years as a full-time missionary and was called to serve in Rancuagua, Chile.
+When Archuleta was 21, he volunteered for two years as a full-time missionary for the LDS Church and was assigned to serve in Chile.

 He is a graduate of Barbizon Modeling and Acting School in Salt Lake City.